axiotl/aqua-tools/README.md

 - Faster outputs for large `query_bedpe` calls

 The free tier of Tinker is capped at 40 total hours of machine use time, following which users can request access to Tinker Private which additionally comes with:
+- **Samples**: Use the Tinker platform and AQuA tools on your HiC/HiChIP samples
 - **Collaborative Features**: Share files and analyses with team members
 - **Scalable Computing**: Handle large datasets efficiently
 - **Unlimited access**: No time cap for Tinker use time